algorithmwatch/dataskop-electron/docs/packages.md

 # Packages

-An overview of the used NPM packages.
-(TODO)
+An overview over some NPM packages in use.

 ## Zip archives